Enyinsure/SafePLC-Assist-Box-Siemens-Cup/hardware/assembly_guide.md

 ---

+## Current Build Stage

+The current stage focuses on physical prototype planning and terminal layout design.

+The software system is already implemented and can run on the external computing host.

+The physical shell, labels, indicators, and final photos will be completed in the final prototype build stage.

+---

 ## Assembly Goal

 The goal of the physical prototype is to turn the software system into a visible industrial terminal form.